BSalita/SH_Bidding/FAQ.md

 Neural networks excel in:
 - Handling large datasets and complex patterns.
 - Adapting to new scenarios through training.
-- Learning subtleties and nuances in bidding that may not be captured by deterministic rules.
+- Learning subtleties and nuances which may not be captured by deterministic rules.

 ### Why is a deterministic approach better?
 A deterministic approach is better for:
 - Ensuring predictable outcomes.
-- Building trust through explainability.
+- Building explainable systems.
 - Codifying expert knowledge directly into the system.

 ## Project Roadmap